Donuts are easily one of the best desserts out there. I’m a Dunkin’ fan myself, because it’s really tough to beat fresh, fluffy donuts.

 That’s when the glaze comes into play.

-Combine powdered sugar & milk in a bowl to make your glaze, then coat the warm donuts on each side.
+Combine & (or any of your choice) in a bowl to make your glaze, then coat the warm donuts on each side.

 If you like a thin glaze, you can add more milk to thin it out.
 Or, if you want to create more of a frosting instead of a glaze, use less milk.